arungudelli/angularjswiki/content/en/angular/Use-NgOptimizedImage-to-improve-image-loading-performance-in-Angular/index.md

 export class AppModule { }

 ```
-If you don't want to add in NgModule, we can directly import this directive in components as it's marked as Standalone.
+If you don't want to add it in `NgModule`, we can directly import this directive in components as it's marked as Standalone.

 ```
 @Component({